Does the size of your family seem to limit your adventures away from home? Here are some of our strategies to make big family travel happen.

 The next year I became a mom.
 And traveling came to a screeching halt.
 It wasn’t that we didn’t want to continue traveling.
 We did.
 But, it either was too expensive or too much work.
 And then more kids came and more debt.
 Travel was an impossibility.

-Our children are more important to us than traveling the world.
+Our children are more important to us than traveling the world, but are the two mutually exclusive?

 Rethinking family travel.

-A few months ago, hubs and I were talking about what we would have done differently had we had a smaller family.
+A few years ago, FishPapa and I were talking about what we would have done differently had we had a smaller family.
 We concluded that we might have traveled more.
 That gave us pause.

 And the motivation to figure out how to make family travel a bigger piece of our family life pie.

-We don’t want our family size to impede us from the experiences we really want for us and for our kids.
-While we also realize that we’ll need to give it a bigger piece of our budget as well, we’re still looking for ways to make it budget friendly for our bigger-than-average family.
+We didn’t want our family size to impede us from the experiences we really want for us and for our kids.
+While we also realized that we’d need to give it a bigger piece of our budget as well, we started looking for ways to make travel budget friendly for our bigger-than-average family.

 1. Rent a condo.

-For our purposes, we reserved a three bedroom condo for the same price as two regularly priced hotel rooms.
-Not only did we get the added benefit of extra space and togetherness, but we also had a full kitchen and living area for hanging out.
+For our purposes, when we go to Mammoth Mountain, we reserve a three bedroom condo for the same price as two regularly priced hotel rooms.
+Not only do we get the added benefit of extra space and togetherness, but we also have a full kitchen and living area for hanging out.

 2. Go in the off season.

-We have vacationed only three times in our years of parenting, each during an off-season where the crowds are diminished and the prices are lower.
+Rarely do we venture on vacation during full summer.
+It’s so much nicer to travel during the off-season where the crowds are diminished and the prices are lower.
 This has made vacation much more restful than going when everyone else does.

-We paid about a fifth of the regular price on accomodations.
+We pay about a fifth of the regular price on accomodations.
 Holy smokes!
 We could never swing such accommodations any other time of the year.

 3. Enjoy nature for free.